Emergent-Epidemics/Ebola_SitReps_Uganda_2022/README.md

 14. In SitRep 48, there is a Buelnga TC, which does not appear in the shapefile.
 Googling suggests this should be Buwenge TC.
 We map Buelnga to Buwenge.
 15. In SitRep 48, there is a Kimanya-Kyabakuza, which does not appear in the shapefile.
 However there is a Kimaanya-Kyabakuza (note the extra "a").
 We map to this location.
 16. SitRep 48 is missing a row for Kirwanyi, Mubende.
 This is almost certainly an error in the SitRep.
 However, this deletion is recorded in the CSV.
+17. SitRep 48 reports only 1 new confirmed case, but according to the subcounty table there are 10 previously unreported cases.
+Given the number of errors in SitRep 48, this is likely a mistake.

 ## Running the code
 1. You need to create a directory in Data called "tmp" in order to run the script build_csv.R